khadkabobby/khadkabobby/README.md

 ### Let's Connect

-Interested in my projects or have an internship opportunity?
+Interested in my projects or have a software engineering internship opportunity?

 **[Email me](mailto:babikhadka39@gmail.com)** ·
 **[Connect on LinkedIn](https://www.linkedin.com/in/bobby-khadka-972494225/)**